Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/Report.md

 ![scatterploy](https://github.com/user-attachments/assets/9301f5ad-e365-4f72-851b-084374b6ba64)

 The scatter plot depicting the relationship between Mortgage Debt (MDSP) and Housing Prices (USSTHPI) shows a weak negative correlation, as indicated by the downward sloping red regression line.

+Hypothesis Testing: The hypothesis testing was conducted to evaluate the correlation between various economic factors—namely, inflation (CPIAUCSL), interest rates (FEDFUNDS), stock market performance (Close), and mortgage debt service payments (MDSP)—and housing prices (USSTHPI).
+We utilized Pearson's correlation coefficient to test the strength and significance of these relationships.
+Each hypothesis was tested with a null hypothesis stating that there is no significant relationship between the economic factors and housing prices.
+The p-values for each correlation were compared to a threshold of 0.05; if the p-value was less than 0.05, the null hypothesis was rejected, indicating a statistically significant relationship.
+The results of the analysis revealed strong and significant correlations across all variables.
+For instance, the correlation between inflation (CPIAUCSL) and housing prices (USSTHPI) was found to be 0.856, with an extremely low p-value (close to zero), signaling a strong positive relationship.
+Similarly, significant correlations were found between housing prices and the other factors: interest rates (FEDFUNDS), stock market performance (Close), and mortgage debt service payments (MDSP).
+These results collectively suggest that all the examined economic factors have a meaningful impact on housing prices in the observed period.